-The founding idea behind setting a minimum hourly pay for workers was largely to protect women, children and non-unionized workers, improve the standard of living for these groups, and to fight poverty.
+The founding idea behind setting a minimum hourly pay for workers was largely to protect women, children, and non-unionized workers, improve the standard of living for these groups, and fight poverty.

 However, there have been counter-arguments that placing a bottom on wages may increase the unemployment rate for low-skilled workers.

 This article covers the current minimum wage in all ten provinces and three territories in Canada in 2021.
 It also highlights exceptions to the minimum wage, taxes, and how the minimum wage is calculated.

 1. Minimum Wage in Ontario 2022